jon004/packethero-2.0/README.md

 # Admin Instructions

-To login as admin you must input an admin token in the teamname field.
+To login as admin you input an admin token into the teamname field.

-To get your admin tokens goto the file `server.py` line `24`.
+To get your admin tokens go to file `server.py` line `24`.

-The default list of admin tokens should look like this
+The default list of admin tokens should look like:

 - `adminTokens = ['20foUWSN', '9AhXLJJB', 'kXsMmuID', 'iipcCtCw', 'BDqprSyj']`.

 CHANGE THESE VALUES BEFORE RUNNING THE SERVER SINCE THIS DOCUMENT IS PUBLIC (only numbers and letters)

-You're able to modify this array of tokens without breaking the code.
+You are able to modify this array of tokens without breaking the code.

-IF the code does break after modifing these values, the following link can help you fix it
+**IF** the code does break after modifing these values, the following link can help you fix it

 - https://www.w3schools.com/python/python_arrays.asp